Clipboard

 }

-Remarks: Keep in mind that calling Clipboard::text() will always create a String object containing the content of the clipboad.
-If you just want to check if something exists in a clipboard (for example to enable/disable some menu items - use Clipboard::has_text() method instead).
+Remarks: Keep in mind that calling Clipboard::text() will always create a String object containing the content of the clipboard.
+If you just want to check whether something exists in the clipboard (for example, to enable or disable some menu items), use the Clipboard::has_text() method instead.

 Limitations

-Depending on the type of terminal, the clipboard comes with some limitations (for example in case of WindowsConsole backend, the clipboard can not store unicode characters that are not in WTF-16 format - within the range 0..0xFFFF).
+Depending on the type of terminal, the clipboard comes with some limitations (for example, with the WindowsConsole backend, the clipboard cannot store Unicode characters that are not in WTF-16 format—within the range 0..0xFFFF).